netdata/netdata/README.md

 -   **1% CPU utilization of a single core** - It's unbelievably optimized.
 -   **A few MB of RAM** - The low-memory round-robin option uses 25MB RAM, and you can [resize it](database/).
 -   **Minimal disk I/O** - While running, Netdata only writes historical metrics and reads `error` and `access` logs.
--   **Zero configuration** - Netdataa auto-detects everything, and can collect up to 10,000 metrics per server out of the box.
+-   **Zero configuration** - Netdata auto-detects everything, and can collect up to 10,000 metrics per server out of the box.
 -   **Zero maintenance** - You just run it.
 Netdata does the rest.
 -   **Zero dependencies** - Netdata runs a custom web server for its static web files and its web API (though its plugins may require additional libraries, depending on the applications monitored).
 -   **Scales to infinity** - You can install it on all your servers, containers, VMs, and IoT devices.
 Metrics are not centralized by default, so there is no limit.
 -   **Several operating modes** - Autonomous host monitoring (the default), headless data collector, forwarding proxy, store and forward proxy, central multi-host monitoring, in all possible configurations.
 Each node may have different metrics retention policies and run with or without health monitoring.

 ### Health Monitoring & Alarms